JustinDiament/Spreadsheet/implementation/README.md

 - Navigate to the "spreadsheet" folder (/implementation/spreadsheet)
 - Run "npm install" in the terminal
 - Run "npm test --coverage" in the terminal
+- Run "npm run e2e" in the terminal (exclusively runs the end to end tests)

 HOW TO USE THE SPREADSHEET: